 I’m about to throw out a piece of shit computer thing.

 One of my most favorite household gadgets is my Logitech Harmony One remote control.
 It’s the Leslie Knope of universal remotes – dedicated, hard-working, eager to please, loves Adam Scott.
 It makes any home theater setup idiot-proof: you push the button that says “Watch TV” or “Watch DVD” and the remote automatically powers everything up with the right settings in the right sequence.
 Perfect.
 Easy.
 It even feels nice in my hand.
 I recommend it to all my friends.
 It’s so obviously better than other remote controls that I wouldn’t want to use anything else.

 That’s unfair: Manjoo called it “almost pretty good”.
 But “almost pretty good” sounds caustic when someone’s talking about a beloved gadget or, well, anything.
-Imagine if I said that your mother was “almost not a total bag of rotting yogurt”.
-You'd be pissed.
+Imagine if I said that your mom was almost pretty good.

 But Manjoo was disappointed in the whole enterprise of universal remotes.
 In a follow-up article on Slate he explains his problem and digs deeper: